 A bit fits in the pony's mouth and is held in place by straps connecting it to the bridle.
 Many bridles made for ponyplay have a bit (often a rubber snaffle) integrated into the bridle so that it cannot be removed or changed.
 This is fine for most purposes, but I am really into gags and mouth bondage, so for me the ability to change bits is an essential feature of a bridle.

 I certainly understand that not everyone really cares about using anything other than a rubber snaffle, but if you are already spending money for a dedicated bridle for ponyplay, I would urge you to at least consider one that allows you free choice of bits (a couple examples are the bridle from Fury Fantasy or the Deluxe Pony Bridle from Fantasy Leather.
 Though I don't own the bridle from Fantasy Leather, the photos strongly suggest you can interchange bits - I would still double check before ordering if you definitely want this feature).

 Ponyplay bridles which allow for (almost) any type of bio-horse bit that the wearer's mouth can accommodate are slowly becoming more common.
 However, you should also consider how bits attach to the bridle.
 When shopping for (or making) a bridle for your ponyboy, I would suggest buying one that has at least two straps to hold the bit in place:

 As previously mentioned, this strap acts like a strap going around the top of the head and helps provide the leverage needed for curb bits.
 The lower shaded circle shows the normal strap (strap 2 in the list above) that pulls the bit back in the pony's mouth by going around the back of the head.
 I prefer to have strap 1 attach directly to the bridle because this allows the whole setup to be more secure.

 Again, this keeps the bit much more secure and allows you to properly use curb bits on your ponyboy (and yes, I know the curb strap is not properly applied in the top photo - it is far too loose to do anything - it was a longish day and wearing the curb strap properly the whole time would have been far too uncomfortable especially with the constant head tilting being asked of me).
 Moreover, that particular bridle also has a face mask, which really restricts vision (I cannot see down at all) and also gives the feeling of restricted breathing because the air inside heats up really quickly (it also smells wonderfully of leather!).

-The photo on the left is a close up of the side of the JGL bridle again illustrating the additional strap that makes possible the curb action (top shaded circle) by pulling the bit upwards.
+The photo on the right is a close up of the side of the JGL bridle again illustrating the additional strap that makes possible the curb action (top shaded circle) by pulling the bit upwards.
 Also shown is the standard strap (bottom shaded circle) that pulls the bit directly back into the pony's mouth.

 Blinders are one of the most common additions to a bridle.
 They restrict the peripheral vision of a pony forcing him to concentrate on where he is going and on the trainer's commands.
 Some bridles take this further and offer a padded band that goes over the nose, which restricts a pony's downward vision as well.